-The Headteacher and/or the SENCo are responsible for the monitoring of pastoral needs and provision across the school, with the class teachers having main responsibility for the children in their care.
-All school staff have a responsibility to report to a senior staff member or the

-SENCo any concerns they may have for a child.
+The Headteacher, who is the school's designated Well-being and Mental Health lead, and/or the SENCo are responsible for the monitoring of pastoral needs and provision across the school, with the class teachers having daily responsibility for the children in their care.
+All school staff have a responsibility to report to a senior staff member or the SENCo any concerns they may have for a child.
 Specialist support provided by the LA may also be implemented where appropriate.

 6. What specialist services and expertise are available at or accessed by the school?
 Ashurst CE Primary School offers a rich and varied range of support including: